prometheus/docs/content/docs/specs/native_histograms.md

 ### Binary operators

 Most binary operators do not work between two histograms or between a histogram and a float or between a histogram and a scalar.
-If an operater processes such an impossible combination, the corresponding element is removed from the output vector and an info-level annotation is added to the result.
+If an operator processes such an impossible combination, the corresponding element is removed from the output vector and an info-level annotation is added to the result.
 (This situation is somewhat similar to label matching, where the sample type plays a role similar